mattslay/DynamicForms/README.md

 ### Additional supported feature in the Markup syntax

-As of ver 1.4.0 and later, you can also set any property of the Render Engine, Form, or render Container in the markup block.
+You can also set any property of the Render Engine, Form, or render Container in the markup block.
 See [this page](http://vfpx.codeplex.com/wikipage?title=Dynamic%20Form%20Example%202) for more details.

 This allows you to entirely configure and drive all properties from the markup, without having to do it through your FoxPro code.
 A nice feature for anyone who wants to store fully configured form definitions in a lookup table, or those who prefer the markup technique better than the code technique.